 '''

 + westeurope-director

 ...

 Up to date images: default-image

+Nodegroups: westeurope-director-dependents

 '''

 This indicates the image for the cloud nodes is now ready.
+The image used for a device is defined by the value of image under cloudsettings for the cloud director, or cloud node: